 Water-violet grows in shallow ponds and ditches, scattered across England and Wales but with very little presence elsewhere in the British Isles.
-Hence its conservation risk assessment of 'Least Concern' for the British Isles is at odds with the more recent assessment for England, in which the species is treated as Vulnerable to the risk of extinction in the wild.
+Hence its conservation risk assessment for Great Britain has been brought into lines with that for England, in which the species is treated as Vulnerable to the risk of extinction in the wild.
 This is a consequence both of a contraction of its range and a diminution in the area of occupation within that range.
 A comparison over the periods 1930-1969 and 1987-1999 showed that its overall range had reduced by 37% and its area of occupancy had declined so that there was a 33% reduction in the likelihood of recording the species.
 In Kent, there has also been a significant decline, albeit measured over a different period, the number of tetrad records having halved by comparing the 1991-2005 county survey with that of 1971-80.
 Whilst Water-violet is as yet neither rare nor scarce in Kent (at least, East Kent), the outlook for the species is unpromising.